Lumexralph/portfolio_site/content/blog/binary-search-tree.md

     }
 ```

-The parent can be a tree but in the case of a root tree, it will be empty and the left and right can also be empty which indicates we are at the end of the tree.
+The parent can be a tree but in the case of a rooted tree, it will be empty and the left and right can also be empty which indicates we are at the end of the tree.
 We will model a Dictionary (collection of sorted words in ascending order) using this data structure.

 ```go
     // BinarySearchTree to store the words of a dictionary.